FREELY FRAYED: Poems & Essays

 Available from Wave Books, 2020

-UK & C and Europe: available from And Other Stories, 2025
+UK & Europe: available from And Other Stories, 2025

 Woven from poems, prose, photographs, and drawings, Don Mee Choi's DMZ Colony is a tour de force of personal and political reckoning set over eight acts.
 Evincing the power of translation as a poetic device to navigate historical and linguistic borders, it explores Edward Said's notion of "the intertwined and overlapping histories" in regards to South Korea and the United States through innovative deployments of voice, story, and poetics.
 Like its sister book, Hardly War, it holds history accountable, its very presence a resistance to empire and a hope in humankind.